Be professional, observe etiquette and demonstrate gratitude when accepting or rejecting job offers.

 NEGOTIATING YOUR SALARY

-Always state a range for your salary expectations as this means more room for negotiation on your part and more room for the employer to make adjustments.
+Always state a range for your salary expectations as this gives more room for negotiation on your part and more room for the employer to make adjustments.
 Understand what is your market value as a fresh graduate for that particular role and industry, taking in consideration market conditions and economic trends.
 To get a sense of this, you can refer to the annual Graduate Employment Survey conducted across major local universities, as well as pay scale reports from public and private sources.

 Consider your salary and benefits package as a whole, taking into account the number of days of leave and other benefits.
 When negotiating, you have to present good reasons why you think you deserve the upper end of the salary bracket.